 What is the difference between counselling and psychotherapy?

-No one in the therapy world can agree on a clear answer to this one, which can be confusing for people trying to find the right support for them.
-Some people feel more comfortable with one of the terms and some associate counselling with shorter issue-focused work and psychotherapy with longer open-ended work.
+No one in the therapy world can agree on this, which can be confusing for people trying to find support.
+Some people associate counselling with shorter issue-focused work and psychotherapy with longer open-ended personal development work.
 I use the terms interchangeably and will discuss with you what type of support you are looking for in our initial consultation.

 What happens in the initial consultation?

 I believe that a good relationship between therapist and client has a big impact on the effectiveness of therapy, so I offer a free initial consultation to see if working together feels right for both of us.
-This gives you a chance to find out more about how I work and whether I am the right fit for you, and me a chance to get a sense of what you are looking for from counselling and whether I can support you with that, or whether another type of service might be more appropriate for you right now.
+This gives you a chance to find out more about how I work and whether I am the right fit for you, and for me to get a sense of what you are looking for from therapy and whether I can support you with that, or whether another type of service might be more appropriate for you.

 When do sessions take place?